How Do I Get My Files On The Internet?

 you created for the course and another folder called "bin"

-storage folder for non-HTML files like documents, presentations,
+as a storage folder for non-HTML files like documents,

 Q. Can I put any files I want on my ULM website account?